TheBrain0110/worm_scraper/README.md

 ##How to run:

 1. Clone this project
-2. Install dependencies - Ruby, zlib, and the ruby gem nokogiri
+2. Install dependencies - Ruby and zlib

   ```command
   sudo apt-get install ruby-dev
   sudo apt-get install zlib1g-dev
   ```
-  In early versions, uri and open-uri were required gems, but they appear to be a part of ruby now.
+  In early versions, uri and open-uri were required gems, but they appear to have been rolled into the Ruby build now.
   ```command
   gem install nokogiri
   ```